 "You don't?
 Then how come you were a pile of bones before I got here?"
 The man stated.

-"Something must have disturbed my Immorta Stone.
-It must have killed me and decayed my body to the point where I become a skeleton."
+"Something must have disturbed my magic flow.
+It must have killed me and decayed my body to the point where I became a skeleton."
 The girl pondered.

 "...
-Immorta Stone?
 Strange...
-I've never heard of that before.
-And what's your name, anyway?
-You look like a student of Blackmore High School."
+I've never heard of an immortal schoolgirl before.
+And what's your name, anyway?"
 The man questioned.

 "My name?
 It's Nocta Ventelle.
-And yes, I am a student for Blackmore - a senior, actually.
-As for the Immorta Stone, it's the phoenix shaped gem inside of my body - it's a very rare and treasured piece as it has the power to fully restore people upon dying.
-It only works when it's bonded to someone, though."
+I am a senior for Blackmore High School.
+As for my "immortality", it's the phoenix shaped gem inside of my body - it's creatively called the Immorta Stone.
+It's a very rare and treasured artifact as it has the power to fully restore people upon dying, but it only works when it's bonded to someone."
 She explained.

 "Hmm...
-Very interesting.
 So, this Immorta Stone can bring you back from the dead whenever you want?"
 He replied as he put a hand to his chin.

 "Yes, it can.
-But to think that there could be something that could stop the magic flow..."
+But to think that there could be something that could stop the stone's effects..."
 The girl stated.

 "Do you mean this?
 I found this pierced through your chest."
-The man said, showing her the knife.
+The man said as showed her the knife.

-Her face turned white and her eyes widened at the knife he showed her.
+Her face turned white at the knife he showed her.

-The same expression creased the soldier's face as he imagined what her fate would have been.
+The same expression creased the soldier's face as he imagined her fate.